midzer/beerbase/content/breweries/f-x-matt-brewing/saranac-belgian-ale.md

 srm: 0
 upc: 0
 ---
 Saranac Belgian Ale is Deliciously Fruity.
 It is brewed with a generous amount of Belgian Aromatic Malt, Hand selected hops, and a traditional Belgian ale yeast.
-Brewed in the Trappist Style"."
+Brewed in the \Trappist Style\"."